 Honduras is one of the poorest countries in Latin America with nearly two thirds of the nation's population living below the poverty line.
 UNICEF estimates there are over 170,000 orphans in Honduras.
 Orphan Outreach ministers in Honduras by partnering with local orphanages, churches, and Christian schools for children in extreme poverty situations.
 We also make it a priority to come alongside the Honduran nationals and work with them as they serve their own people.
 Read below to learn more about our Honduras partner programs.

 Senor San Jose Orphanage is located in a small community, called La Paz, which is about an hour and a half drive outside of Tegucigalpa.
 The home is run by a former nun, Edith, who left the church to concentrate on "hands on" work helping the poor.
-In 2006, a drug addict mom gave away her two kids to Edith.
-In 2007, she started praying for space and the local mayor’s office donated the building they are currently in.
-The building had been abandoned for 20 years.Click here to continue reading.
+In 2006, a drug addict mom gave away her two kids to Edith, and now the home cares for approximately 20 kids.Click here to continue reading.

 Jubilee Centers International was started by David and Emily Romero in 2009.
 Jubilee provides holistic care on reaching the children, families, and community of La Era in areas of education, social services, and pastoral care.
 Their vision as they grow is to strengthen the quality of the school in providing quality Christian education and evangelism.Click here to continue reading.

 Infant Mortality Rate total: 25.21 deaths/1,000 live births

 Population below poverty line: 50.7% (2004)

 Est. # people living with HIV/AIDS: 63,000; 1.5% adult (15-49) prevalence rate (2005)